 Regions Across the Philippines

-The Philippines is comprised of over 7,600 islands.
+The Philippines consists of over 7,600 islands.
 The three main geographical areas are Luzon, Visayas and Mindanao.
 Luzon includes the largest island (Luzon) and other islands in the northern part of the country.
 The Visayas are in the middle of the country while Mindanao, in the southern part of the country, includes the second largest island, Mindanao and surrounding islands.

 Fiestas and Culture

 Philippine Fiestas are colorful and vibrant festivals with their roots dating back to the Spanish colonial period.
 Traditionally rooted in Christian saints, some early festivals were adapted from harvest feasts that celebrated guardian spirits.
-Today fiestas can be found in nearly every town and village across the country.
+Today fiestas are found in nearly every town and village across the country.
 Some are still religious based however many now have their basis in food, agriculture, crafts, or historical or other culturally significant events.
 If a local town or village has something that can set it apart from the village down the road, you can bet they have a fiesta to celebrate it!
 Fiestas not only bring people together but also give local communities a much needed economic boost.

 Today’s fiestas are community celebrations where locals and outsiders come to eat, drink, sing, dance and renew relationships.
 They can be large, organized, regional events or small town or barangay (village) in scope.
 According to Wikipedia there are more than 42,000 known festivals in the country.
 We can’t hope to cover all of these but do make an attempt to document the most prominent (in time).